-"The exterior manner of how we receive Holy Communion has to be expressed with gestures of adoration, veneration, respect and sacrality," he said. deep concern for the Eucharist stemmed from his experience growing up in the Soviet Union at a time when Mass had to be celebrated in secret, giving him a deep appreciation of the gift of the Eucharist.
-Despite his concerns, the 54-year-old is firm in his belief "I am seeing the springtime of the Church.
-We don't know exactly the time, but it's already "No one can stop this movenent of the Holy Spirit.
-And this is our hope and this is our Report reveals complex, entrenched disadvantage experienced in Australia A SMALL number of communities across Australia have disproportionately high levels of unemployment, low family income and education, housing stress, domestic violence and prison admissions, severely limiting life opportunities and placing significant social and economic costs on the broader community, according to a landmark national report released on July 21.
+"No one can stop this movenent of the Holy Spirit.
+And this is our hope and this is our joy."
+Report reveals complex, entrenched disadvantage experienced in Australia A SMALL number of communities across Australia have disproportionately high levels of unemployment, low family income and education, housing stress, domestic violence and prison admissions, severely limiting life opportunities and placing significant social and economic costs on the broader community, according to a landmark national report released on July 21.
 Dropping off the Edge 2015, produced by Jesuit Social Services and Catholic Social Services Australia, maps disadvantage across the country based on 22 social indicators including long-term unemployment, criminal convictions and domestic violence.
 The report was authored by Professor Tony Vinson and Associate Professor Margot Rawsthorne from the University of Sydney.
 Jesuit Social Services CEO Julie Edwards said the report showed disadvantage is entrenched in a small number of communities across Australia, most of which have remained similarly disadvantaged for more than a decade.
 "While our social support structures work for many Australians, this report shows clearly that there are a small but significant number of communities that we have failed and that a new structure and a new approach is needed," she said.
 Catholic Social Services CEO Marcelle Mogg said current policies are not working for these communities.
-"Dropping off the Edge 2015 outlines that residents in these communities aren't just dealing with one form of disadvantage but multiple, complex barriers to individual wellbeing and community participation," she "What we need now is for Government, the business and community sectors and the communities themselves to develop and implement tailor made, long term and sustainable solutions to build better

-Building the Church WORLD August 2015 Pope praises the faith and love of South Americans BY ANN SCHNEIBLE CATHOLIC NEWS AGENCY POPE Francis entrusted his recent tri-nation voyage to South America to Our Lady of Guadalupe, praising the deeply-rooted Christianity in the countries, but also noting the social and economic challenges.
+"Dropping off the Edge 2015 outlines that residents in these communities aren't just dealing with one form of disadvantage but multiple, complex barriers to individual wellbeing and community participation," she said.
+"What we need now is for Government, the business and community sectors and the communities themselves to develop and implement tailor made, long term and sustainable solutions to build better futures."
+Building the Church Pope praises the faith and love of South Americans BY ANN SCHNEIBLE Catholic News Agency POPE Francis entrusted his recent tri-nation voyage to South America to Our Lady of Guadalupe, praising the deeply-rooted Christianity in the countries, but also noting the social and economic challenges.
 "To the maternal intercession of the Virgin Mary, whom the whole of Latin America venerates as patron by the title Our Lady of Guadalupe, I entrust the fruits of this unforgettable apostolic journey," the Pontiff said.
 He made his remarks on July 19 to the large crowds who had gathered in St Peter's Square for the weekly Angelus, despite the heatwave currently sweeping through Rome.
-It was the Pope's first Angelus address since returning from his July 5-13 trip to Bolivia, Ecuador, Paraguay.
+It was the Pope's first Angelus address since returning from his July 5-13 trip to Ecuador, Bolivia, and Paraguay.
 Drawing from the Gospel reading, the Argentine-born Pontiff said he had asked the Good Shepherd to accompany him on his recent trip to the continent of his birth.
 "I thank God with all my heart for this gift.
 I thank the people of the three countries for their affectionate and loving welcome and enthusiasm," he said.
 "I thank the people of the three countries for their affectionate and loving welcome and enthusiasm."
 Pope Francis extended his gratitude for all those who took part in his visit, including Bishops, priests, and consecrated persons.
 He said that, alongside those who participated, he praised God "for the wondrous things he has worked" among them, as well as for the natural beauty of these countries.
 The Holy Father then acknowledged the social and economic challenges which exist in these countries, and stressed the Church's role in bringing about their resolutions.
 "The Latin-American continent has great human and spiritual potential," Pope Francis said.